arfon/open-source-astronomical-software/README.md

 Something about career credit, citations, funding, career paths.

+Lots to lift from the text created for the _Petabytes to science_ meeting report here: https://petabytestoscience.github.io/

 ### Paper 3: Training and professional development

 Education and training for astronomers (software carpentry and ACI-REF) and how this relates to diversity and inclusion

+Lots to lift from the text created for the _Petabytes to science_ meeting report here: https://petabytestoscience.github.io/

 ### Possible additional topics